This page explains how to use Stackdriver Logging to collect, query, and analyze logs from your Kubernetes Engine clusters.

 resource.type="container" resource.labels.container_name="my_container" resource.labels.pod_id="my_pod" textPayload:"abracadabra"

 Multi-line entries (entries with line feed characters) might not be processed correctly.
-To avoid this issue, wrap your logs in single-line JSON objects.
+To avoid this issue, wrap your logs in single-line JSON strings.

 - Severities: By default, logs written to the standard output are on the